onlyashark/B360M_Pro_VDH_Opencore/README.md

 - HDMI Video and Audio
 - Native Ethernet
 - Wifi,Bluetooth and AirDrop
-- Native audio with AppleALC, including headphone
+- Native audio with AppleALC
 - Native power management
 - USB 3.0 Ports
 - Ethernet
 - Sleep and Wake

 ## What doesn't work:
-- UBS Type C Port
+- USB Type C Port

 ## Warming
 - You can only install Big Sur by Recovery Mode
+- Avermedia AM310 have some trouble